mp-007/kivy_matplotlib_widget/README.md

 ![image](https://github.com/mp-007/kivy_matplotlib_widget/assets/19823482/7709886e-0891-4fb7-a95d-eee790a6c57c)

-# convert any matplotlib figure into kivy interactive graph with only 2 lines in your ipython console
+# Available tool : convert any matplotlib figure into kivy interactive graph with only 2 lines in your ipython console
 ```
 from kivy_matplotlib_widget.tools.interactive_converter import interactive_graph_ipython